Ziggy Stardust (character): Makeup

+Ziggy's makeup was partly inspired by techniques taught by kabuki actor Bandō Tamasaburō V (pictured: an example of kabuki makeup).

 The character had pale skin, described by Bowie as a "snow-white tan".
 Following the instruction Yamamoto gave to his models, Bowie shaved off his eyebrows in late 1972, adding to Ziggy's alien visage.
 On Ziggy's forehead was a gold "astral sphere" suggested by make-up artist Pierre La Roche (who also applied the lightning flash to Bowie's face for the cover of Aladdin Sane).
-When the Ziggy Stardust tour came to Japan in April 1973, Bowie met the kabuki theatre star Bando Tamasaburo, who taught him about traditional Japanese makeup techniques.
+When the Ziggy Stardust tour came to Japan in April 1973, Bowie met the kabuki theatre star Bandō Tamasaburō V, who taught him about traditional Japanese makeup techniques.
 In a 1973 Mirabelle magazine article, La Roche explained that Bowie bought most of his make-up from a shop in Rome but acquired his "white rice powder" from "Tokyo's Woolworth's equivalent".
 Bowie used a "German gold base in cake form" for the sphere, and would occasionally "outline that gold circle with tiny gold rhinestones, stuck on with eyelash glue".

 By the end of the Ziggy Stardust period in 1973, Bowie would spend at least two hours before each concert to have his makeup done.
 According to La Roche, for his last few English concerts, Bowie painted tiny lightning streaks on his cheek and upper leg.